voedger/voedger-kb/go-guidelines.md

 <kbd>![Coupling example](images/coupling.png)</kbd>

-For necessary dependency injection testing:
+For dependency injection testing:

-In the interface package:
+**In the interface package:**

-- Declare the interface (`IElections`) and all possible injections (`ITTLStorage`)
+- Declare the interface (`IElections`) and all possible injections (`ITTLStorage`).
-- Create an interface test suite (e.g., `IElectionsTestSuite`)
+- Create an interface test suite (e.g., `IElectionsTestSuite`).
-- Create mock implementations for all possible injections
+- Create mock implementations for all possible injections.
-- Create a reference implementation for the interface
+- Create a reference implementation for the interface.
-- Use `IElectionsTestSuite` to test the reference implementation
+- Use `IElectionsTestSuite` to test the reference implementation.

-In the packages that inject dependencies:
+**In packages that inject dependencies:**

 - Use `IElectionsTestSuite` to test the implementation with specific injections.